ezekg/channy/README.md

 ## Usage
 `Channy` is a static class, so you don't need to instantiate it with `new`.
-See inline documentation for additional details on what each method does.
+See inline documentation for detailed breakdowns on what each method does, otherwise see below for basic usage.

 ```coffee
 chan = require "channy"